 Required Skills & Qualifications

-- Superb writing and editing skills and demonstrated ability to handle complex and controversial issues and to translate information about them for broad audiences;
+- Superb writing and editing skills and demonstrated ability to communicate about complex policy issues;

 - Demonstrated commitment to social justice, equality, and policy advocacy;